 - they won’t be able to survive on their own, or

-- they fear that they will never find another partner again and prefer an unhappy relationship to ending up alone.
+- they fear that they will never find another partner again and prefer an unhappy relationship to being alone.

 Should You Stay or Should You Go?

-It is also especially important to try to make it work if you have children.
-A 2011 book titled ‘The Longevity Project’ by Friedman and Martin looked at factors that influenced longevity over eight-decades and found that individuals whose parents divorced when they were children died about five years younger than individuals from intact families.
-They were less likely to do well educationally or occupationally, more likely to engage in unhealthy habits such as smoking and drinking alcohol, and were also more likely to get divorced themselves.
+It is also essential to try to make it work if you have children.
+A 2011 book titled ‘The Longevity Project’ by Friedman and Martin looked at factors that influenced longevity over eight decades and found that individuals whose parents divorced when young died about five years before individuals from intact families.
+In addition, they were less likely to do well educationally or occupationally and more likely to engage in unhealthy habits like smoking and drinking alcohol.
+They were also more likely to get divorced themselves.

-It is not a good idea to just stay together for the kids, especially if there is a lot of conflict and you and the children are unsafe.
-Having parents who get a divorce can be traumatic for children, but seeing two people that they love always fighting and feeling stuck in the middle without being able to do anything can be traumatic for children too.
+It is not good to stay together for the kids, especially if there is much conflict and you and the children are unsafe.
+Having parents who get a divorce can be traumatic for children, but seeing two people they love always fighting and feeling stuck in the middle without doing anything can be traumatic for children.